How do evening courses work?

 In order to make a booking and to receive correspondence with information about the course, you will need to supply an email address.

-You will need a computer or similar device with access to the internet in order to access the course materials, notes and forums on our Virtual Learning Environment (VLE), hosted by Teachable.
+You will need a computer or similar device with access to the internet in order to access the course materials, notes and forums on our Academy Portal, hosted by Teachable.
 You will also need a pen and paper, notebook, word processing software or similar for taking notes and undertaking creative writing exercises.

 NCW can provide course materials in alternative formats (e.g. large font, audio description, etc.) upon request.